serfla/how-to-use-foxy-proxy-for-amazon-emr/README.md

 ```
 > Note:
 > the **N** argument sets OpenSSH to not execute commands on the remote machine.
-> the **D** argument sets a dynamic port forwarding which allows you to specify a local port used to forward data to all remote ports on the master node's local web server.
+> The **D** argument sets a dynamic port forwarding which allows you to specify a local port used to forward data to all remote ports on the master node's local web server.
 Dynamic port forwarding creates a local SOCKS proxy listening on the port specified in the command.

 ## Workarounds